CartoDB/carto-vl/docs/guides/06-aggregations.md

 ## Aggregating data

-In this guide you will explore a set of functions called **aggregations**, that allow you to extract different values from your datasets by considering either the whole set of features (*global aggregations*),just the ones displayed in the current map extent (*viewport aggregations*) or those derived from spatial aggregations (*cluster aggregations*).
+In this guide you will explore a set of functions called **aggregations**, that will allow you to extract different values from your datasets considering the whole set of features (*global aggregations*), just the ones displayed in the current map extent (*viewport aggregations) or those derived from spatial aggregations (*cluster aggregations*).

 ### Global aggregations
 When you are working with a dataset, odds are that you are interested in comparing a feature with the rest of them.
-For example, _"is the population density in this neighborhood bigger than the average?"_ Or maybe you just want to display in a table some basic statistics describing the whole dataset.
+For example, _"is the population density in this neighborhood bigger than the average?"_.
+Or maybe you just want to display in a table some basic statistics describing the whole dataset.

-For these cases, CARTO VL provides you with a set of *global* functions that are automatically calculated for the entire dataset:
+For these cases, CARTO VL provides you with a set of functions automatically calculated for the whole dataset (hence *global* functions):
 - `globalMin`: calculates the minimum value.
 - `globalMax`: calculates the maximum value.
 - `globalSum`: calculates the sum of all values.